SusmitAdhikary/gatsby1/content/blog/2020-09-28-blog-on-react-updates.md

 ---
 templateKey: blog-post
-title: Blog on React Updates
+title: "Blog on React Updates "
 date: 2020-09-28T13:23:03.768Z
 description: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since